Using my painful experience to change the future for others

 Pancreatic cancer took the man I love but I won’t let it tarnish his beautiful memory.
 He was inspiring in his fight to beat cancer, and I’m inspired to fight too.

-If you are interested in joining the Research Involvement Network and to learn how you could get involved, please visit our get involved section.
+If you are interested in joining the Research Involvement Network and to learn how you could get involved, please visit our get involved in research section.

 If you have any questions for Claire or would like to hear more about the Research Involvement Network before signing up, please email email@example.com